Phoenix Sky Harbor International Airport: Terminals

-The airport has 117 active aircraft gates in two Terminals (3 and 4).
+The airport has 119 active aircraft gates in two Terminals (3 and 4).
 The airport administration states that the designations Terminal 1 and Terminal 2 have been "retired" and that it did not wish to renumber the other terminals since passengers were already familiar with the numbers in place.
-Terminals 3 and 4 continue to retain their current numbers after the closing of Terminal 2.
+Terminals 3 and 4 continued to retain their numbers after the closing of Terminal 2.
 Bus gates are planned to be operated on the Terminal 2 site.
-American and Southwest use Terminal 4.
-The other airlines use Terminal 3.
-All international arrivals without border pre-clearance are processed in Terminal 4.
+Terminal 3 is used by most domestic or precleared arrivals including Frontier Airlines.
+Alaska Airlines also uses Terminal 3 for both its arrivals and departures.
+International carriers, American and Southwest operate in Terminal 4.